History of African Americans in Baltimore: 21st century

 Protesters demonstrating at the Baltimore Police Department's Western District building.

-On April 12, 2015, outrage over the Death of Freddie Gray while under the custody of Baltimore Police Department officers lead to the 2015 Baltimore protests.
+On April 12, 2015, outrage over the death of Freddie Gray while under the custody of Baltimore Police Department officers lead to the 2015 Baltimore protests.
 On April 19, 2015, West Baltimore resident Freddie Gray died after being in a coma for a week.
 Gray, who had a record of arrests for petty criminal activity, had been taken into custody after running from police.
 Gray suffered spinal injuries while in police custody and fell into the coma.
 The cause of his injuries was disputed, with some claiming they were accidental, while others claiming they were the result of police brutality.
 Protests were initially nonviolent, with thousands of peaceful protesters filled the City Hall square.
 Protests against police brutality turned violent following Gray's funeral on April 27, as people burned police cruisers and buildings and damaged shops.
 The Governor of Maryland, Larry Hogan sent in the National Guard and imposed a curfew.

-Six police officers were charged with crimes relating to Gray's death.
-One was acquitted, one trial ended in a hung jury, and four cases are on going as of June 12, 2016.
+After the murder of George Floyd by a police officer in 2020, Baltimore saw numerous Black Lives Matter protests.
+The majority of these protests were peaceful, however some arrests were made due to property damage.
+The protests drew comparisons to the earlier Freddie Grey protests five years prior.